vchrombie/chaoss-microtasks/README.md

 I have been contributing to CHAOSS for almost an year.
 I tried for GSoC 2019 too and this repo has the micro-tasks for last year, [vchrombie/chaoss-microtasks-19](https://github.com/vchrombie/chaoss-microtasks-19).

+I would like to submit the proposal for the idea, [GSoC Idea: Creating Quality models using GrimoireLab and CHAOSS metrics (#287)](https://github.com/chaoss/grimoirelab/issues/287) of the GrimoireLab Project.

 ## Microtasks